kugelrund/Speed-Academy/README.md

 Draw a total run timer.
 Higher values show more decimals.
-Note that this is currently not the timing that is used on the leaderboards.
 Default: `0`.

 #### `cg_drawSpeedrunLevelTimer` (0-3)

 Draw a current level timer.
 Higher values show more decimals.
-Note that this is currently not the timing that is used on the leaderboards.
 Default: `0`.

 #### `cg_drawJumpHelper` (0 or 1)